devuxd/ExplicitProgrammingStrategiesStudyMaterials/README.md

 # Explicit Programming Strategies Study - Replication Guide
 This repository contains the replication material for "Explicit Programming Strategies"

-The guidelines on how to run the study is described in ReadMe.pdf.
+The guidelines on how to run the study is described in ReadMe.pdf.`

-#Study required materials

 Please find all the materials required for replicating the Explicit Programming Strategies in the root:
 Programming Strategies Pre evaluation tests is used to filter out the very inexperienced users, participants should have pass a pre evaluation test in which they answer a couple of questions.
 PreTest.pdfincludes the 2 questions we asked from participants ahead of assigning the study.